 - challenges in developing user expertise

 Spatial memory simplifies the UX designer's work by providing basic layouts and formats for an interface.
 Spatial memory can be improved by the frequent usage of spatially stable interfaces.
 This reduces the cognitive effort needed to find key elements in an interface.
-The user feels connected and understood when he/she is able to master the interface easily.
+The user feels connected and understood when he/she can master the interface easily.